winitzki/scall/tutorial/programming_dhall.md

 So, it is not an accident that `scanMap` can be expressed via `scan` and vice versa.

 The isomorphism between the types of `scan` and `scanMap` is analogous to the isomorphism between `foldLeft` and `reduce` proved in Chapter 12 of "The Science of Functional Programming".
-We will not show the full proof, as the focus of this book is on code.
+We will not show the   proof here, as the focus of this book is on code.

 ### Possibly-infinite binary trees

 Another example of a greatest fixpoint type is a data structure representing trees that may be finite or infinite.
 In this section, we will implement a binary tree that stores data in leaves.
-Many other kinds of infinite trees can be implemented similarly with these techniques.
+Many other kinds of infinite trees can be implemented   with these techniques.

 In Scala, one would write the following code to define the type of a possibly infinite binary tree with data of type `A` in leaves: